Special Issues

 Journal of Renewable Materials, Vol.12, No.3, pp. 397-425, 2024, DOI:10.32604/jrm.2023.046074

 Abstract Condensed and hydrolysable tannins are non-toxic natural polyphenols that are a commercial commodity industrialized for tanning hides to obtain leather and for a growing number of other industrial applications mainly to substitute petroleum-based products.
 They are a definite class of sustainable materials of the forestry industry.
 They have been in operation for hundreds of years to manufacture leather and now for a growing number of applications in a variety of other industries, such as wood adhesives, metal coating, pharmaceutical/medical applications and several others.
-This review presents the main sources, either already or potentially commercial of this forestry by-materials, their industrial… More >
+This review presents the main sources, either already or potentially commercial of More >

 Graphic Abstract